Misoprostol (By mouth)

 Warnings While Using This Medicine

-- Begin taking this medicine on the 2nd or 3rd day of your monthly period.
+- Begin using this medicine on the 2nd or 3rd day of your next monthly period.
 This is to make sure you are not pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, heart or blood vessel problems, stomach ulcers, Crohn disease, colitis, or other bowel problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel problems, bowel problems, or a history of stomach ulcers.

 - It is dangerous for anyone else to use your medicine.
+Do not give this medicine to another person.
 Keep your unused tablets in a safe and secure place.

 Possible Side Effects While Using This Medicine